 These are a group of fakes produced with the word COPY behind the queens neck.

-This is quite often defaced (on the die) to disguise it.
+This is quite often defaced (on the die) to try and hide it, however.

-Whether the forgers only started with the Egyptian Bridge coin is up for debate, however when examining the coins in date order as above, the coins have certainly gotten better & more realistic over time so for now we will assume the Egyptian was their trial run (Hence why the word COPY is not defaced at all, and on the first generation Millennium it is only slightly defaced)
+Whether the forgers started with the Egyptian Bridge coin is unknown, however when examining the coins in date order as above, the coins have certainly gotten better & more realistic over time so for now we will assume the Egyptian was their trial run (Hence why the word COPY is not defaced at all, and on the first generation Millennium it is only slightly defaced)

-Certainly an interesting series in its own right, but when you consider the similarities between these coins and the Wombourne Fakes below (Not so much style but milling & alloy type) the story gets even more interesting.
+Certainly an interesting series in its own right, but when you consider the following "Link Coin" which proves a link between the Legitimate Fakes series and the Wombourne Fakes, it gets more interesting.